fence with sign that says "this way" with arrow

 David Gibson

-My goal however, is not to bitch and moan.
-My goal is to guide you through the core elements of a website RFP and help you avoid common mistakes.
+My goal in this post is to guide you through the core elements of a website RFP and help you avoid common mistakes.
 Ultimately I want you to end up with a website development company that will in the short-term build you a website that will rock, and in the long term serve you and your team as a trusted long-term partner for many years and iterations of your future website.

-Taking my own advice, I am writing for a specific audience, which is a marketing professional with or without experience writing an RFP for a mid-sized corporate marketing website.
+Taking my own advice, I am writing for a specific audience, which is a marketing professional with or without experience writing an RFP for a mid-sized company or organization.
 While all the principles and suggestions also apply to an ecommerce website, the specifics for ecom are for another post.

 How to write a good Website Redesign RFP.